charlessievers/python_tutorial/tutorial/pizza_object_tutorial/README.md

 You may have noticed that our PizzaStore class has some unfinished methods.
 We are going to fill in these methods and use them.
-Before we do, let's talk about `if __name__ == "__main__":` This line makes sure that the following code is only run when we run this .py file.
+Before we do, let's talk about `if __name__ == "__main__":` This line makes sure that the following code is run if and only if we run this .py file.
 ```python
     p1 = Pizza()
     p1.choose_crust('thin crust')